 A: Veritex shareholders: Yes.
-If you are a holder of record of Veritex common stock, you may change your vote or revoke any proxy at any time before the Veritex special meeting is called to order by (i) delivering a written notice of revocation to Veritex's corporate secretary, (ii) completing, signing and returning a new proxy card with a later date than your original proxy card prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically, (iii) logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card, or (iv) attending the Veritex special meeting in person, notifying the corporate secretary that you are revoking your proxy and voting by ballot at the Veritex special meeting.
+If you are a holder of record of Veritex common stock, you may change your vote or revoke any proxy at any time before the Veritex special meeting is called to order by (i) delivering a written notice of revocation to Veritex's corporate secretary, (ii) completing, signing and returning a new proxy card with a later date than your original proxy card prior to such time that the proxy card for any such holder of common stock must be received, and any earlier proxy will be revoked automatically, (iii) logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card, or (iv) attending the Veritex special meeting.
 Your attendance by itself at the Veritex special meeting will not automatically revoke your proxy unless you give written notice of revocation to the corporate secretary of Veritex before the Veritex special meeting is called to order.
 A revocation or later-dated proxy received by Veritex after the Veritex special meeting is called to order will not affect the vote.
 All written notices of revocation and other communications with respect to revocation or proxies should be sent to: Veritex Holdings, Inc., 8214 Westchester Drive, Suite 400, Dallas, Texas 75225, Attention: Corporate Secretary.

 Sovereign shareholders: Yes.
-If you are a holder of record of Sovereign common stock, you may change your vote or revoke any proxy at any time before it is voted by (i) attending and voting in person at the Sovereign special meeting; (ii) giving notice of revocation of the proxy at the Sovereign special meeting; or (iii) delivering to the Secretary of Sovereign (A) a written notice of revocation or (B) a duly executed proxy card relating to the same shares, bearing a date later than the proxy card previously executed.
+If you are a holder of record of Sovereign common stock, you may change your vote or revoke any proxy at any time before it is voted by (i) attending and voting in person at the Sovereign special meeting; (ii) giving notice of revocation of the proxy at the Sovereign special meeting; (iii) logging onto the Internet website specified on your proxy card in the same manner you would to submit your proxy electronically and following the instructions indicated on the proxy card; or (iv) delivering to the Secretary of Sovereign (A) a written notice of revocation or (B) a duly executed proxy card relating to the same shares, bearing a date later than the proxy card previously executed.
 Attendance at the Sovereign special meeting by itself will not automatically revoke your proxy.
-A revocation or laterdated proxy received by Sovereign after the vote will not affect the vote.
+A revocation or later-dated proxy received by Sovereign after the vote will not affect the vote.
 Sovereign's Secretary's mailing address is: 17950 Preston Road, Suite 500, Dallas, Texas 75252.